SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 -   Feature branches provide better isolation necessary for a rapid, agile release cycle by keeping all features not ready for release out of the release.
-Doing testing in the development branch means you\'ve already integrated your features together.
+Doing testing in the development branch means you've already integrated your features together.
 If one feature is bad, it is harder to unwind that feature from the development branch than if it were still isolated in its feature branch, tested there, and only merged when truly ready.
 Plus, with the auto-merge of main,